Skip to content

 Power Management:off

-You can also ping the mini PC from your dev machine and verify that the ping times are around 1-3 ms. With power management enabled, ping times are typically much higher (40-100 ms).
+You can also ping the mini PC from your dev machine to verify that you get ping times of 1-3 ms. When power management is enabled, ping times can be much higher (40-100 ms).

 Real-time kernel

-To confirm that the real-time kernel is in use, run:
+Run this command to confirm that the real-time kernel is in use:

 uname -a

-, it means the system is still using the generic kernel, not the real-time one:
+If you see generic in the output, then your mini PC is still using the generic kernel, not the real-time one:

 Latency testing